nicmr/billing/README.md

 ## AWS Auth and Config <a name="awsauthconfig"></a>

-The Application will look for and `~/.aws/credentials` on your machine.
+The Application will look for `~/.aws/credentials` on your machine.

 You will have to provide your own credentials file or use IAM Roles / Environment variables.
 You can read more about it here:
 [AWS - Configuring sdk](https://docs.aws.amazon.com/de_de/sdk-for-go/v1/developer-guide/configuring-sdk.html)